brianj-kim/ENSE-471-UIP-RFPS/README.md

          our project is a web app which simulate a phone call to 911 and get a response from 911 (simulated).
 This will help kid be prepare and get knowledge of how the 911 works during an emergency.
 Install requirements && install instructions:
          our wee app will work on every browser, so do not need any install.
-         Considering we do not have any server access so it is working on localhost, download the html
+         Considering we do not have any server access so it is working on localhost, download the mvp.html and open with any browser.